-These factors when taken together show that teaching a particular form or method of religious leadership in an academic setting will not suffice.
+These factors, when taken together, show that teaching a particular form or method of religious leadership in an academic setting will not suffice.
 Instead, tools that can be used in multiple situations and adapted to multiple contexts are needed.
-Even so, it is incumbent upon the leader, in consultation with the community of faith, to figure out what methods, tools, and practices are needful in addressing each particular opportunity or challenge.
+Even so, it is incumbent upon the leader, in consultation with the community of faith, to figure out what methods, tools, and practices are needful in addressing a particular opportunity or challenge.

 Because there is the need for continual improvisation and innovation in providing leadership for a community of faith, there is a need for continual learning on the part of the leader.
-The simple fact that there is such a demand to provide new ways of thinking about the current situation requires consultation to be able to move outside of the ways that the community has always thought about its situation.
+The simple fact that there is such a demand to provide new ways of thinking about the current situation requires consultation and moving outside of the ways that the community has always thought about its situation.
 This is particularly the case for individuals experiencing their first call in ministry.
-It is now clear that with rapid social changes, an explosion of research-based knowledge, and ongoing technological innovations, many continuing education leaders now understand the need to prepare people for forty years of professional practice through lifelong learning experiences.
-11